MicroFocus/CX/middle_tier/services.md

 These fields are variable depending upon the state of the token.

+  * `username` is the name of the currently logged in user.
+  * `active` indicates that the token is currently active.

+The rest of the attributes are internal to the token and subject to change.

 You must [configure OSP authentication](#setting-up-the-osp-configuration) to use this REST endpoint.

 ### GET /api/osp/attributes